MicrosoftDocs/dynamics-365-fraud-protection/content/Functions.md

 ```
 ## Function and resource limits

 Microsoft Dynamics 365 has a limit on the numbers of functions that can be created per environment and the resources that can be referenced within a function.
+The below are the limits

 1. Maximum number of functions that can be published within an environemnt - 30
 2. Maximum number of output properties that can exists within a function - 30
 3. Maximum number of velocilties that a function can reference  - 15